-Sensational news reports, census numbers, reality television and, sometimes, even our own family history has many of us questioning the feasibility of a happy-ever-after.
+Sensational news reports, census numbers, reality television and, sometimes, even our own family history has many of us questioning the feasibility of a happily ever after relationship.
 But lasting happiness can be yours!
 Need proof?
 We chatted with couples whose bonds grow deeper each decade.
 From date nights to heart-to-heart talks to freaky bedroom fun, these dynamic duos share how they make it last forever.

 1. Have great expectations.